davidmweber/lxc-kafka-playground/README.md

 # The Little Big Data Playground

-The scripts here buld an LXD container with a full Kafka/Confluent suite of services  The idea is a one stop playground for experiment and development work for Kafka and friends.
+The scripts here build a LXD container with a full Kafka/Confluent suite of services  The idea is a one stop playground for experiment and development work for Kafka and friends.
 It is supposed to emulate a deployed set of services rather than some local deployment to facilitate experimentation and development.